catly/CE-DTI/README.md

 Text processing and embedding.

 ### Pretrain-Model
-The PubMedBERT model mentioned in the text can be found in [PubMedBERT](https://huggingface.co/microsoft/BiomedNLP-BiomedBERT-base-uncased-abstract-fulltext).
+The PubMedBERT model mentioned in the paper can be found in [PubMedBERT](https://huggingface.co/microsoft/BiomedNLP-BiomedBERT-base-uncased-abstract-fulltext).